Tips on Building off a Load Bearing Wall

 Knowing Your Wall's Load

-Another option with a load bearing wall is to install a beam in it, but to do so, you will need to create some kind of temporary support.
-Making an interior load bearing wall into a beam, fortunately, does not necessitate the use of some kind of support.
+Another option with a load-bearing wall is to install a beam in it, but to do so, you will need to create some kind of temporary support.
+Making an interior load-bearing wall into a beam, fortunately, does not necessitate the use of some kind of support.
 This is because you will be able to make use of both sides of the wall.
-The trick is to place a half of the beam in at a time.
-You can make notches on the top of your load bearing wall and then snugly fit your beam into this notch.
-After that, you can place the king studs at the ends of the beam to provide for support.
+The trick is to place half of the beam in at a time.
+You can make notches on the top of your load-bearing wall and then snugly fit your beam into this notch.
+After that, you can place the king studs at the ends of the beam to provide support.
 From the king studs, you can place the jack studs next to them.
 You can then place the beam on the other side of the wall once you have secured the first half with the use of the studs.

 You have to know when to leave the job to the professionals, and masonry walls will require you to do nothing but that.
 Masonry walls are very heavy and you shouldn't even attempt to work on them on your own.
 The steel roof and the floor loads contribute to the great weight.
 For any modification of your masonry walls, you need to contact your local carpenter.